LuYeZhan/react-test/README.md

 ## Use of this repository

-After you Clone this repository.
+After you clone this repository.

-**npm start** to run in your local development environment.
+- **npm start** to run in your local development environment.
-**npm test** to run the tests and see the code coverage.
+- **npm test** to run the tests and see the code coverage.
-**npm run testdev** to run the tests and watch changes on them.
+- **npm run testdev** to run the tests and watch changes on them.

 ## Devstacks